opentelekomcloud/ansible-role-keypair/README.md

 OpenTelekomCloud Keypair role
 =============================

-A quick role to create KeyPair in OTC and save private key locally.
+An Ansible role to create a KeyPair and add the public key to Open Telekom Cloud Key Pair store and save the private key locally under the name `<prefix>KeyPair.pem`.

 Requirements
 ------------